slonigiraf/whitepaper/slonigiraf/ENG.md

 - the teacher plays an expert role by default
 - he can allow students to become experts

-This allows us to propose two diffent models of teacher salary calculation.
+This allows us to propose two different models of teacher salary calculation.
 The first is conservative and doesn't change how things are done in classic way: the teacher just gets salary from the school budget.
-We think that such way will prevale during a transition from traditional educational model to the Slonigiraf.
-When this option is applyed the teacher doesn't get money from students for tutoring and diploma issuing.
+We think that such way will prevail during a transition from traditional educational model to the Slonigiraf.
+When this option is applied the teacher doesn't get money from students for tutoring and diploma issuing.
 He just teaches 1 - 2 students for free and they spread the skill to other students for money.
 However the teacher is allowed to get reimbursement from bad mentors in a way as any expert is allowed but the money he got in such a way then are collected to the school budget and are returned back to all students on an equal basis monthly.

 The second way of teacher salary calculation has more market spirit.
 It assumes that the teacher will not get any salary from the school budget.
 In such way he is allowed to earn money both as a mentor and as an expert.
 The school budget money that were intended to be addressed to teacher are spread instead of it to students on an equal basis each month.